RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening: Application in People Counting

-Next, we explain \EquationWord(\ref{eq: alpha_approx}) by considering the dwell time of devices and people.
-Recalling from \EquationWord(\ref{eq:dwell_d}), the total dwell time of all devices is the sum of the dwell time of each individual device.
-On the other hand, the dwell time of devices equals their users' dwell time (devices that do not have an associated user can be excluded by using the method in~\cite{tan2021efficient}).
-Therefore, the dwell time of all devices is given as
+Recall that the total dwell time of all devices is the sum of the dwell time of each device.
+On the other hand, the dwell time of devices equals their users' dwell time.\footnote{Devices that are not associated with any users should be excluded using the method in~\cite{tan2021efficient}} Thus, the dwell time of all devices is given as

-where $p_m$ is the dwell time of the $m$th person who has $\alpha_m$ as the number of devices in total.\footnote{Rigorously, $\alpha_m$ represents the device-to-person ratio.
-Since it is specific to one person (the $m$th person), its value can be interpreted as the number of devices that the person carries.}

-Here, we consider a general case where a person's dwell time is independent of how many devices it carries.
-Therefore, with a sufficiently large number of people, we have
+where $d_m$ is the dwell time of the $m$th person who has $\alpha_m$ as the number of devices in total.\footnote{Rigorously, $\alpha_m$ represents the device-to-person ratio.
+Since it is specific to one person (the $m$th person), its value can be interpreted as the number of devices that the person carries.} Here, we consider a general case where a person's dwell time is independent of how many devices it carries.
+With a sufficiently large number of people, we have

 recalling that $\mathbf{N}/\mathbf{M}$ is the mean number of devices carried by a person.
 By combining \EquationWords(\ref{eq: d_to_p_dwell}) and (\ref{eq: p_independent}), we get